-This must include information about how state Satisfactory Academic Progress is determined at the institution, how Warning Status and Denial Status are determined and of the institution's Reinstatement policy of state aid should the student go into Denial status.
+This must include information about how state Satisfactory Academic Progress is determined at the institution, how Warning Status and Denial Status are determined, and the institution's Reinstatement Policy of state aid should the student go into Denial status.

-The available information must also include when SAP reviews will take place and how and when students will be notified in writing should their state aid status change to Warning, Denial or Reinstatement.
+The available information also must include when SAP reviews will take place and how and when students will be notified in writing should their state aid status change to Warning, Denial or Reinstatement.